grm84/Lima-camera-pointgrey/doc/index.rst

 Initialisation and Capabilities
 ````````````````````````````````
 Implementing a new plugin for new detector is driven by the LIMA framework but
 the developer has some freedoms to choose which standard and specific features will be make available.
-This section is supposed to give you the correction inforation regarding how the camera is exported within the LIMA framework.
+This section is supposed to give you good knowledge regarding camera features within the LIMA framework.

 Camera initialisation